heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 python main.py
 ```

 In GUI mode, you can select the optimization algorithm using the dropdown menu in the Problem Definition tab.
+The application includes several tabs for different functionalities:

+- Problem Definition: Define the parameters for problem generation
+- Problem Generation: Generate a random problem instance
+- Greedy Solution: View the initial greedy schedule
+- Optimized Solution: View and compare the optimized schedule
+- Contractor Schedules: View a tabular representation of each contractor's schedule
+- Greedy Schedule Visualization: Visualize the greedy schedule
+- Visualization: Visualize the city layout and routes

 ### CLI Mode